Get inspired by these big-brand style guides, a logo and typography fan's dream!

 A style manual, or style guide, is a set of standards for the design of documents, signage, and any other form of other brand identifier.
 The reason for their existence is to ensure complete uniformity in style and formatting wherever the brand is used to ensure no dilution of that brand.

-We love the obsessive nature of these, and so here we've gathered 10 of the best for you to inspire your own brand style guides...
+We love the obsessive nature of these, and so here we've gathered 12 of the best to inspire you when you create your own brand style guides...

 Channel 4's comprehensive style guide leaves no room for confusion on how its brand is used.
 The guide is 46 pages long, each of which is clean and clear, stating a single guideline per page, often accompanied by a graphic for visual reference.

 The Skype style guide is brilliant for many reasons - its pages of cool illustrations being one of them.
 The communication network hasn't filled its guide with pages of industry jargon, it simply employs easy-to-understand explanations and graphics to get its point across.

 One of the biggest companies in the world, Apple has a comprehensive style guide detailing how its branding is to be used.
 Clean, clear and concise, this 48-page guide explains exactly how to use Apple assets - even where to apply stickers to your Smart car.